facebook

 Function

-After considering placement and size, it’s time for the fun part (design), right?
+After considering placement and the right size, it’s time for the fun part (design), right?
 Not quite.
 Before getting to design, Michelle Leduc suggests prioritizing function, as “although design is important, the perfect coffee table for you needs to work with your lifestyle.”

 “Although design is important, the perfect coffee table for you needs to work with your lifestyle.”